robotology-playground/WBI-Toolbox/README.md

    cd build
    ccmake ../ -DCODYCO_USES_WBI_TOOLBOX:BOOL=YES -DCODYCO_USES_URDFDOM:BOOL=YES -DICUBWBI_USE_EXTERNAL_TORQUE_CONTROL:BOOL=NO
 ```
-When compiling the Toolbox to be used with the real robot set the flag -DICUBWBI_USE_EXTERNAL_TORQUE_CONTROL:BOOL=YES.
+When compiling the Toolbox to be used with the real robot set the flag `-DICUBWBI_USE_EXTERNAL_TORQUE_CONTROL:BOOL=YES`.
 Then as usual type c to configure until no stars (*) show up and g to generate.
 Finally, to compile type make.

 ###### Installing the WBI-Toolbox